-As a result of this legislation, the City expects to approve more ADUs in the 2021-2029 planning period.
-The City processed three ADUs in 2018, six in 2019 and 55 in 2020.
-Calculating the average of the three years, assumed at a rate doubled each year during the 6th Cycle, Tthe City assumes a total development of 1,000334 ADUs from 2021-2029.
-Utilizing the Southern California Association of Governments (SCAG) approved ADU affordability assumptions, 228-680 ADUs will be allocated to the low and very low income RHNA, 100-300 will be allocated to the City's moderate income RHNA and 206 will be allocated to the above moderate.- This is based on the methodology described within Appendix D: Accessory Dwelling

-Units and incorporates guidance from HCD's Housing Element Site Inventory Guidebook.
-The complete methodology is outline in Appendix B.
+The City assumes a total development 240 ADUs from 2021-2029.
+Utilizing the Southern California Association of Governments (SCAG) approved ADU affordability assumptions, 163 ADUs will be allocated to the low and very low-income RHNA, 72 will be allocated to the City's moderate-income RHNA and 5 will be allocated to the above moderate.
+This is based on the methodology described within Appendix D: Accessory Dwelling Units and incorporates guidance from HCD's Housing Element Site Inventory Guidebook.